chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 ### Register Your Node

-Now we need to register our node with our wallet.
-This will link our node and wallet and enable us to interact with functions that require this feature like the `platform.addValidator` method.
+Now you need to register your node with your wallet.
+This will link your node and wallet and enable you to interact with functions that require this feature like the `platform.addValidator` method.

 :::info Request